imankasthuri/soc_analyst_labs/phishing_email_investigation/planet_prestige/README.md

 ## Overview

-- This write-up documents my investigation of a suspicious email that showed multiple indicators of malicious activity.
-During the analysis, I discovered Base64-encoded data and an attachment that claimed to be a PDF but did not match standard PDF characteristics.
-After decoding the content with CyberChef, I determined that the file was actually a ZIP archive containing three files with misleading or missing extensions.
+- Today I took a challenge on BTLO - Planet Prestige, which is about investigating a malicious email.
+During the analysis, I found that the email contained a file that claimed to be a PDF file, but it did not meet the characteristics of a PDF file.
+I discovered that some of the texts were encoded with base64.
+I decoded the text with the help of CyberShef and found that the content was actually a ZIP file.
+I extracted the ZIP file on my computer and discovered that three of the files did not have a file extension.
+This report shows how I did my investigation from different tools and techniques.
-This report outlines the tools, techniques, and findings from the investigation.

 ## Tools Used